 Shuly Rubin Schwartz, Modern Jewish Studies, Jewish History

 Stefanie B. Siegmund, Medieval and Early Modern Jewish Studies, Jewish History; Program Advisor

 Shira Epstein, Jewish Education

-The Program in Jewish Gender and Women's Studies offers interdisciplinary courses that allow students to examine the history, literature, image, and culture of Jewish women and men through the perspective of gender.
-A rich array of course offerings by the regular faculty and visiting professors focuses on Jewish women's history, Yiddish and Hebrew literature, women in the Bible, and other women-centered subjects.
-In addition, our gender-studies seminar teaches students to apply a gender-studies approach to all the biblical and rabbinic texts they will encounter, and to raise gender-focused questions in any of the classes they may choose to take in the course of their studies.
+The Program in Jewish Gender and Women's Studies offers an interdisciplinary array of courses that allow students to examine the history, literature, image, and culture of Jewish women and men through the perspective of gender.
+A rich array of course offerings by the regular faculty and visiting professors focuses on Jewish women's history, Yiddish and Hebrew literature, women in the Bible, and other women or gender-centered subjects.
+In addition, our gender studies seminar teaches students to apply a gender studies approach to all the biblical and rabbinic texts they will encounter, and to raise gender-focused questions in any of the classes they may choose to take in the course of their studies.

 Students in the program ordinarily focus on one historical period or discipline while choosing courses from among the many areas of study taught at The Jewish Theological Seminary.
 They will also take complementary courses in women's studies, feminist studies, or queer studies at neighboring institutions.